Mint’s a popular fresh herb that’s worth growing.

-Whether you love mint tea, using fresh mint for mojitos or like mint in your culinary cuisine, mint has many uses.
+Whether you love mint tea, using fresh mint for mojitos, or mint in your culinary cuisine, mint has many uses.

 - How to grow mint